ch-danielle-delooze/chasing-sunrise/README.md

 # Chasing Sunrise

 A little website for showing Photography!
-Built using Next.js, HeroUI (NextUI), Typescript, Tailwind, and deployed with Netlify.
+Built using Next.js, HeroUI (NextUI), ShadUI (Carousel), Typescript, Tailwind, and deployed with Netlify.

-Hosting the images in s3 and pulling them down from there.
+Hosting the images in S3 and using CloudFront (CDN) to speed up load times.

 ## Technologies Used